blackeagle273/slack-ai-image-chatbot/README.md

 - Node.js 18 or later
 - A Slack workspace where you can create apps
-- An OpenAI API key
+- An OpenAI API key with access to DALL-E 3

 ### Environment Variables